FarmasiaVR/farmasia-vr/README.md

-# Pharmacy VR Game - Will you manage to prepare eye medicine correctly?
+# Pharmacy VR Game Part 2

-(Software engineering project, University of Helsinki 2019) [Video](https://youtu.be/pIKCZFZo2UA)
+This fork implements part 2 of the original game (Software engineering project, University of Helsinki 2022) [Video](https://youtu.be/pIKCZFZo2UA)

 ## Instructions